The complexity of general-valued CSPs seen from the other side: Introduction

 \subsection{General-valued Constraint Satisfaction Problems}

 General-valued Constraint Satisfaction Problems (VCSPs) are generalisations of CSPs which allow for not only decision problems but also for optimisation problems (and the mix of the two) to be considered in one framework~\cite{Cohen06:complexitysoft}.
 In the case of VCSPs we deal with \emph{valued} structures.
 Regarding tractable restrictions, the situation of the non-uniform case is by now well-understood.
-Indeed, assuming the (now proved) Feder-Vardi conjecture, it holds that for any fixed valued structure $\structB$, either \problem{VCSP}($-$, $\{\structB\}$) is in PTIME or \problem{VCSP}($-$, $\{\structB\}$) is NP-complete~\cite{Kozik15:icalp,Kolmogorov17:sicomp}.
+Indeed, it holds that for any fixed valued structure $\structB$, either \problem{VCSP}($-$, $\{\structB\}$) is in PTIME or \problem{VCSP}($-$, $\{\structB\}$) is NP-complete~\cite{Kozik15:icalp,Kolmogorov17:sicomp}.

 For structural restrictions, it is a folklore result that \problem{VCSP}($\C$, $-$) is tractable if $\C$ is of bounded treewidth; see, e.g.~\cite{Bertele72:nonserial}.
-So is the fact that the $(k+1)$-st level of the Sherali-Adams LP hierarchy~\cite{Sherali1990} solves \problem{VCSP}($\C$, $-$) to optimality if the treewidth of all structures in $\C$ is at most $k$.
-(We are not aware of any reference for this fact.
+So is the belief that the $(k+1)$-st level of the Sherali-Adams LP hierarchy~\cite{Sherali1990} solves \problem{VCSP}($\C$, $-$) to optimality if the treewidth of all structures in $\C$ is at most $k$.
+(We are not aware of any reference for this.
 For certain special problems, it is discussed in~\cite{Bienstock04:do}.
 For the extension complexity of such problems, see~\cite{Kolman15:ejc}.)
 However, unlike the CSP case, the precise borderline of polynomial-time solvability and the power of fundamental algorithms (such as the Sherali-Adams LP hierarchy) for VCSP($\C$, $-$) is still unknown.
 Understanding these complexity and algorithmic frontiers for VCSP($\C$, $-$) is the main goal of this paper.